MrzCruz/Jigglypuff-Web/README.md

 # 🎵 Jigglypuff: Web

 Jigglypuff: Web is a lightweight, browser-based YouTube audio player built with Flask, JavaScript, and `yt_dlp`.
+Once running, it can be accessed from **any device on the same Wi-Fi/network**, making it a perfect personal streaming server.
 It features a minimal UI, live search suggestions, audio queue management, theme switching (light/dark), and persistent playback using `localStorage`.

 ---